MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-update-channels.md

 ### Managing updates
 - To simplify managing updates, especially for Current Channel and Monthly Enterprise Channel, we recommend that you configure devices to receive updates directly from the Office Content Delivery Network (CDN) on the internet.
-- If you configure devices to get updates directly from the Office CDN, and those devices are running Windows 10, you can take advantage of [Delivery Optimization](delivery-optimization.md) to help reduce network bandwidth utilization.
+- If you configure devices to get updates directly from the Office CDN, and those devices are running Windows 11 or Windows 10, you can take advantage of [Delivery Optimization](delivery-optimization.md) to help reduce network bandwidth utilization.
 - When we make a new release available on the Office CDN, we gradually advertise the availability of this release over a period of several days to devices worldwide that have Office installed.
 This way not all devices in your organization will try to access the Office CDN at the same time to download the new release, which could possibly cause network bandwidth utilization issues.
 - For examples of approximate update sizes when updating from a recent release to the most current release of an update channel, see [Download sizes for updates to Microsoft 365 Apps](/officeupdates/download-sizes-microsoft365-apps-updates).
 - If you use Microsoft Endpoint Configuration Manager, you can manage updates for these update channels by using the Software Update management workflow.
 For more information, see [Manage updates to Microsoft 365 Apps with Microsoft Endpoint Configuration Manager](manage-microsoft-365-apps-updates-configuration-manager.md).